Health & Safety Update:

-Our Symphony Store is open for select performances only.
+Our Symphony Store, located in the Jones Hall lobby, is open for select performances only.
 You may also purchase Houston Symphony recordings online using the link below.

 Wheelchair-accessible seats within Jones Hall are available.
 For help with ticket purchases including buying wheelchair-accessible seats, please contact our Patron Services Center at 713.224.7575, 12 noon–6 p.m., Monday–Saturday.

 Houston First Corporation offers free access to Aira, an app and optional wearable device to aid blind and low-vision people conduct tasks and navigate public spaces with enhanced ease and independence.

 In an effort to increase accessibility, Houston First has partnered with Aira to cover the cost of any minutes used through the service within Jones Hall for the Performing Arts.